Mountain Lodges of Peru – Lares Region

 Mountain Lodges of Peru Lares Lodges Review

 AdventureSmith Explorations’ review of the Lares region lodges includes a detailed description and photo gallery.
-Our adventure travel experts have stayed at these lodges firsthand and can help compare Mountain Lodges of Peru with other adventure lodging available on Peru land tours.
+Our adventure travel experts have stayed at these boutique lodges firsthand and can help compare Mountain Lodges of Peru with other best Machu Picchu tours and lodges on our many Peru tours.

 Choose the Lares region lodges for their focus on comfort, warmth, superb service, Peruvian Andes roots and a welcoming atmosphere that lets guests feel like friends of the family.

 These mountain lodges have brought together traditional Inca building techniques and sensitivity to the surrounding environment with all the comforts of home, to create the feeling of being in a large, high-end Peruvian home.
 Constructed from stone, adobe, wood and straw, the lodges feature abundant color, texture, vegetation and well-positioned windows to maximize the visual experience and create a warm ambiance.
 The lodges are designed to optimize energy efficiency, utilizing sunlight and natural ventilation together with state-of-the-art insulation techniques to minimize the need for heating.
 High-performance solar and space water heaters contribute to this ecologically minded concept.